abhaybd/Fleet-AI/README.md

 - `workspace` (typically your username)
 - `project_name`

 Then, set the `COMET_APPLICATION_CREDENTIALS` environment variable to point to the newly created file.
+Alternatively, you can also place the JSON file at `fleetai/static/comet.json`.
+If both are provided, the environment variable will be preferred.

 #### Viewing logs